June 2, 2020

 Modelling Testing Frequencies Required for Early Detection of a SARS-CoV-2 Outbreak on a University Campus

-• [pre-print, not peer reviewed] Martin et al. modeled transmission on a university campus and conclude that testing frequency of 100% of a campus population per month is required to detect an outbreak when there are fewer than 9 detectable infections.
+- [pre-print, not peer reviewed] Martin et al. modeled transmission on a university campus and conclude that a testing frequency of 100% of a campus population per month is required to detect an outbreak when there are fewer than 9 detectable infections.
 A greater numbers of symptomatic people reporting to health services for testing could help compensate for lower levels of testing.
 Adding a 10% pre-existing immunity to the model showed little difference in results.

 Martin et al. (June 1, 2020).
 Modelling Testing Frequencies Required for Early Detection of a SARS-CoV-2 Outbreak on a University Campus.
 Preprint downloaded June 2 from https://doi.org/10.1101/2020.06.01.20118885